 When it comes to booking an oompah band, the event most people have on their mind is Oktoberfest – the annual Munich-based beer festival.

-Famous for its giant litre-capacity ‘stein’ beer glasses and it’s raucous parties, the festival has spread like wildfire on across Europe.
-Come September, oompah bands across Europe will be booked up Oktoberfest-themed events.
+Famous for its giant litre-capacity ‘stein’ beer glasses and it’s raucous parties, the festival has spread like wildfire across Europe.
+Come September, Oktoberfest oompah bands across Europe will be fully-booked up with Oktoberfest-themed events.

 Sam from Jager Maestros says:

 “At an Oktoberfest event, people are out to have a good time and want to be entertained.
 Even the best beer hall can only keep people occupied for a certain length of time before they look to move on.
 Putting on live music keeps people entertained and having a good time for much longer.
 This can only have a positive influence on your bottom line.”

 Swap their lederhosen for some less culturally-specific garments, and oompah bands become a great addition to other event types – particularly if they are outdoors.
 They’re a great choice if you’re planning a: